 Aikenuo Thermal Adhesive Tape

 A generic or standard double-sided thermal adhesive tape having a thermal conductivity of 1.5 W/mK.
 It is 20mm wide and 25M in length and is available in thicknesses of 0.15mm and 0.25mm.
 The thermal tape is electrically non-conductive and has high tensile strength and strong adhesion to hold any device in place firmly.

 This thermal adhesive tape has a variety of applications as it can be used for use with Heatsinks, LED, IGBT modules, IC Chip, CPU, GPU, RAM Modules, MOS Tubes, SSD Drives, 3D Printers, LED TVs, Automotive and other electronic and industrial equipment, devices or appliances.
 It can operate in a temperature range of -30 to +150 °C and has a lifespan of 5 years.

 |Size & Length||20mm x 25M (W x L)|

 A very popular and highly reliable thermal tape that can be used for various tasks.
 It is also a double-sided thermal tape and has high mechanical strength.
-The thermal conductivity of the tape is 0.60 W/mk and it is available in multiple sizes, lengths and thickness.
-It can be used to provide a heat-transfer path between heat-generating components and heat sinks or other cooling devices (e.g., fans, heat spreaders or heat pipes).
-The tape is halogen free and can operate at high temperatures without breaking down.
-It uses ceramic as filler and is ideal for thin bonding applications.
+The thermal conductivity of the tape is 0.60 W/mK and it is available in multiple sizes, lengths, and thicknesses.
+It can be used to provide a heat-transfer path between heat-generating components and heat sinks or other cooling devices (e.g., fans, heat spreaders, or heat pipes).
+The tape is halogen-free and can operate at high temperatures without breaking down.
+It uses ceramic as a filler and is ideal for thin bonding applications.
 You can check out various sizes of this tape by going to the link given below.

 |3M Thermally Conductive Adhesive Transfer Tape Specifications|